onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "We have more than enough to take care of everybody on earth at this time.
 If we have a shortage of anything, it's very easy for science to make a substitute material.
 There's no shortage of anything except brains in Washington." - [Jacque Fresco](https://www.azquotes.com/quote/728486)

+> "The question is not whether there is intelligent life out there, the question is, whether there is intelligent life down here.
+As long as you have war, police, prisons, crime, you are in the early stages of civilization." - [Jacque Fresco](https://www.azquotes.com/quote/866263)

+> "We talk about civilization as though it's a static state.
+There are no civilized people yet, it's a process that's constantly going on...
+As long as you have war, police, prisons, crime, you are in the early stages of civilization." - [Jacque Fresco](https://www.azquotes.com/quote/728456)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Values & virtues
 ██████████████████████████████████████████████████████████████████